+The City has responded with assistance through the Salem Housing Authority and Arches to individuals on the sidewalks.
+Connecting individuals with services and housing is an ongoing priority.
 The City has responded with enforcement of existing laws and ordinances.
 From December 20 through February 14, there have been 88 exclusions from the Downtown and 353 arrests.